jayzheng98/jayzheng98.github.io/_projects/project2.md

 <br>

 ### Environment data
 **1.** This dimension is generally based on the topology of the target system and includes attributes such as OS and IP of the equipment.
-It not only models the physical composition of the environment, but also acts as a bridge between the behavior data and cyber threat intelligence (CTI)
+It not only models the physical composition of the environment, but also acts as a bridge between behavior data and cyber threat intelligence (CTI)
  - *The environment data of this project has been provided in [Section 2](#simulation-range).
 It is represented as the "asset" entity in the following work*

 ### CTI